RobertCraigie/prisma-client-py/docs/index.md

 ### Supported platforms

-Only MacOS and Linux are officially supported, windows is not supported yet.
+Only MacOS and Linux are officially supported.

+Windows is unofficially supported as tests are not currently ran on windows.

 ## Version guarantees